Bhashinee/service-composition/README.md

 ### Invoking the service

 - Navigate to `service-composition/guide` and run the following commands in separate terminals to start all four HTTP services.
-This will start the `Airline Reservation`, `Hotel Reservation`, `Car Rental` and `Travel Agency` services on ports 9091, 9092, 9093 and 9090 respectively.
+This starts the `Airline Reservation`, `Hotel Reservation`, `Car Rental` and `Travel Agency` services on ports 9091, 9092, 9093 and 9090 respectively.

 ```bash
    $ ballerina run airline_reservation/